TheCalculatorsHub

 How I used the Polar Moment of Inertia Calculator to size a drive shaft upgrade for an industrial mixer

-In February 2026, a food processing plant was replacing a worn drive shaft on a paddle mixer.
+A food processing plant was replacing a worn drive shaft on a paddle mixer earlier this year.
 The original solid steel shaft had a diameter of 40 mm (radius 20 mm) and had failed by yielding in torsion at the keyed section.
 The plant engineer wanted to either replace it with the same spec and add a safety factor, or switch to a hollow shaft of the same outer diameter to reduce overhung load on the bearing.
 I used the solid circle mode to find Jp for the original shaft: Jp = pi times 20 to the fourth divided by 2 = pi times 160,000 / 2 = 251,327 mm⁴.
 The applied torque was estimated at 1,200 N·m (1,200,000 N·mm).
 Maximum shear stress = 1,200,000 times 20 divided by 251,327 = 95.5 MPa.
 Grade 4140 steel has a yield shear strength of approximately 400 MPa / 2 = 200 MPa (Tresca criterion), giving a safety factor of only 2.09 at the nominal torque — too low for a cyclic loading application with shock loads.

 Using the hollow circle mode with ro = 25 mm (upgraded outer radius) and ri = 15 mm, the calculator gave Jp = pi times (25 to the fourth minus 15 to the fourth) / 2 = pi times (390,625 minus 50,625) / 2 = 533,714 mm⁴.
 Maximum shear stress = 1,200,000 times 25 / 533,714 = 56.2 MPa, giving a safety factor of 3.56.
 According to the eFunda torsion design reference, a safety factor of 3 to 4 is appropriate for shafts under cyclic and shock loading in food processing equipment.
 The hollow shaft also weighs 44 percent less than a solid 50 mm shaft of the same outer dimension, reducing bearing load.
 The Machine Design shaft design basics guide confirms the hollow section approach as standard practice for weight-sensitive rotating equipment.